foundryvtt-starfinder/foundryvtt-starfinder/CONTRIBUTING.md

 | Adventure path books | AP #x pg. y | AP #3 pg.
 58 |
 | Starfinder Society | SFS #x-y pg. z | SFS #1-2 pg.
 23 |
 | Alien Card Deck | ACD | ACD |

+### Getting Foudnry Intellisense in Visual Studio Code

+If you would like some basic intelisense for the foundry types when using Visual Studio Code, all you have to do is copy `foundry.js` into the projects root folder.
+Once you do this, restart VS Code, and you should now see proper intelisense.